 January: Andrzej Sapkowski, The Last Wish: Introducing the Witcher, 1993, 352 pp. Fantasy, Link

-An introduction to the fantasy world of The Witcher (also a Netflix Series), this collection of seven short stories will entertain readers no matter their age or cultural heritage.
+An introduction to the fantasy world of The Witcher (also a Netflix Series and video game), this collection of seven short stories will entertain readers no matter their age or cultural heritage.
 Consider reading this with a young adult in your life and bring them with you and/or watching the series.
+We will consider other books in the series based on attendance and interest.

 If you want to start learning Polish to enjoy the originals, please consider our Language Classes.